-One of the greatest gifts we receive as Catholics is the grace of the sacraments.
+One of the greatest gifts we can receive as Catholics is the grace of the sacraments.
 There are seven: Baptism, Confirmation, Eucharist, Reconciliation, Anointing of the Sick, Matrimony and Holy Orders.
 We can experience them with our five senses: we see the couple exchanging rings, we hear the words of consecration, we touch the waters of Baptism, we smell the chrism, we taste the Body of Christ.
-Sacraments offer us visible signs of invisible realities.
-We encounter God and receive his grace by praying with the sacraments.
+Sacraments are a way for us to find the signs of invisible realities.
+Through them, we encounter God and receive His grace.

 Witness a sacrament

-- At all times and in all places, people are celebrating the sacraments.
-Somewhere in the world right now, someone is being baptized, someone else is receiving communion, and perhaps a couple is marrying in the Church.
+- All around the world and at all times, people are celebrating the sacraments.
+Somewhere in the world right now, someone is being baptized, someone else is receiving communion, and perhaps a couple is marrying in a church.

 - When we surround ourselves with people who are passionate about their Catholic faith, inevitably we will be granted the privilege of witnessing the sacraments.
-You may be invited to celebrate a baby’s Baptism, a middle schooler’s Confirmation, the wedding of a friend, the ordination of a priest, or even the anointing of a sick loved one.
-This is an invitation into prayer.
+You may be invited to celebrate a baby’s Baptism, a middle schooler’s Confirmation, the wedding of a friend, the ordination of a priest, or even to witness a loved one receiving the anointing of the sick.
+This is an intimate invitation into prayer.
 Notice what you see, hear, smell, touch, and taste.
-Notice how you feel.
+Think about how you feel.
 What is God revealing to you?

 Attend Mass and receive the Eucharist

-- The Eucharist is the source and summit of the Christian life.
-All the sacraments point us back toward the Eucharist, Christ Himself.
-The bread and wine become the body and blood of Christ.
-Receiving the Eucharist draws us into intimate union with Christ, wipes away venial sins, and commits us to serving the least among us.
+- The Eucharist is the source and summit of all Christian life.
+All the sacraments point us back toward the Eucharist, in which the bread and wine become the true body and blood of Christ.
+Receiving the Eucharist draws us into intimate union with Christ, wipes away our venial sins, and commits us to serving the least among us.

 - As you prepare to receive the Eucharist, pray for God to open your heart to the reality of Christ’s presence in the sacrament.
-After you receive, thank God for the graces you received and ask for God to reveal to you what He is calling you to do as an act of thanksgiving.
+After you receive, thank God for the graces you received and ask for God to reveal to you what He is calling you towards.
+Consider what you can do as an act of thanksgiving.

 Receive the sacrament of Reconciliation

 - Reconciliation is a sacrament of healing.
 By confessing our sins to the priest and saying an act of contrition, we receive forgiveness for our sins.
-Pope Francis reminds us that Reconciliation is not like a car wash, simply washing away our sins; it is in fact a profound encounter with God’s mercy.
-By opening ourselves up and receiving these graces, we too are invited to extend God’s mercy to others.
+Pope Francis reminds us that Reconciliation is not like a car wash to simply wash away our sins; it is an intimate encounter with God’s mercy through a holy sacrament.
+By opening ourselves up and receiving these graces, we are invited in turn to extend God’s mercy to others as well.

-- Prepare for the sacrament by performing an examination of conscience: a deep look at your own failings and where you need God’s mercy.
+- Prepare for the sacrament by performing an examination of conscience, a deep look at your own failings and where you need God’s mercy the most.
 Confess your sins with humility and a spirit of contrition, and perform your penance in gratitude for God’s mercy.